SolidSnke/rumble-live-user-script/README.md

 INSTALLATION;
 just need to install Python - https://www.python.org/ and install Selenium - https://www.selenium.dev/
-  - you want the web driver from them docs here; https://www.selenium.dev/documentation/webdriver/
+  - you want the web driver, there docs are here; https://www.selenium.dev/documentation/webdriver/
   - basically from PowerShell i type; pip install selenium
   - after that you should be good to go on running the script